kamailio/kamailio-docs/kamailio-install-guide-deb/docs/index.md

 ## Overview ##

-Kamailio packages are included in the official Debian Stable repository since version 8.0, and continues to be in the current Stable (9.x, codename Stretch).
+Kamailio packages are included in the official Debian Stable repository since version 8.0, and continues to be in the current Stable (10.x, codename Buster).

 This tutorial should just work for latest Ubuntu versions as well.